 How to Draw Facial Expression - Sad

-A character that is happy all the time can see a little creepy, don’t you think?
-Even though, your character might be an expressionless cold hearted character - perhaps there is a time when they aren’t so emotionally stiff!
+A character who is happy all the time can seem a little creepy, don’t you think?
+Even though your character might be an expressionless, cold hearted character, perhaps there is a time when they aren’t so emotionally stiff!
 So why not give then some other emotions as well?
-Here, we will look at another basic facial expression - sadness.
+Here, we will look at another basic facial expression- sadness.

 STEP 1: Have a Character Designed

 As always, we will need a character.
 Here is a random expressionless character.
-Although the character is not showing any expression on her face, as indicated by the rather flat eyebrows and mouth, you can see that her eyes are drawn with sharp outer corner and the upper eyelid is flat - this is an indication of her rather cold and distant personality.
-But we are going to change that and make her show her softer side!
+Although the character is not showing any expression on her face--as indicated by the rather flat eyebrows and mouth--you can see that her eyes are drawn with sharp outer corners and her upper eyelids are flat.
+This is an indication of her rather cold and distant personality.
+But we are going to change that and make her show her softer side too!

 Click HERE to download BLANK FACE TEMPLATE